joaquimg/BilevelJuMP.jl/docs/src/tutorials/lower_duals.md

 ```

 Then, as before, we set a solver
-(now SCIP with the `QuadraticToBinary.jl` wrapper) and a solution method
+(now HiGHS with the `QuadraticToBinary.jl` wrapper) and a solution method
 (now Fortuny-Amat and McCarl):

 ```@example lower_duals